 Zoltan Pozsar (2018), "Repatriation, the Echo-Taper and the €/$ Basis," Global Money Notes #11 (New York: Credit Suisse, January).

-2. Cash held abroad is calculated by Board staff based on Bloomberg data for nonfinancial S&P 500 firms and refers to cash and cash equivalents, which include both cash and liquid assets held abroad and excludes overseas profits that are permanently reinvested in the companies' overseas operations.
+2. Cash held abroad is estimated by Board staff based on Bloomberg data for nonfinancial S&P 500 firms and refers to cash and cash equivalents, which include both cash and liquid assets held abroad and excludes overseas profits that are permanently reinvested in the companies' overseas operations.
 Estimates suggest that most of the cash held abroad is invested in dollar-denominated fixed-income assets (see Pozsar (2018)).
 Return to text

 3. This transition tax is detailed in Section 965 of the TCJA.
 The one-time tax rate is 15.5 percent on liquid assets and 8 percent on illiquid assets.
 For comparison, the TCJA lowered the statutory corporate tax rate from 35 percent to 21 percent.
 Return to text

 4. The HIA provided a one-time reduction in the tax rate on repatriated earnings from the statutory rate of 35 percent to 5.25 percent for a one-year period in the November 2004 – December 2006 window.
 Most companies repatriated the funds in 2005 and a total of $312 billion were brought back that year by a total of 843 corporations, with the top 15 firms accounting for 52 percent of total repatriation (see U.S. Senate (2011)).
 Return to text